 - Dry clothes out of doors on a clothesline.
 Alternatively, a folding clothes horse can be easily put up when needed and stored folded in the garage or behind some shrubs.
 Some clothes can be put on shrubs to dry.

 - Increase the size of your garden devoted to growing edible foods.
 Processing some foods such as tomatoes is easy to do.
 Many vegetables can be frozen.
 Check our website for more detailed information on freezing and processing foods.

 - Cover beds in fall with mulch and/or leaves to protect plants for the winter.
 The mulch/leaves can be worked into the beds in the spring to enrich the soil.

 Keeping the yard neat and tidy will lessen the chances of providing a home for rodents and other pests.
 Stagnant water gives mosquitoes a place to lay eggs so eliminate this hazard by setting your watering equipment carefully to avoid overlapping.
 These hints will help keep your yard friendly in many different ways.

-By Millie Reynolds, Home Economist
+Originally written by Millie Reynolds, Home Economist (Saskatchewan)

 Updated July 2015 by the Manitoba Association of Home Economists